ryan-rashidian/qemy/README.md

 IMPORTANT: Read "Usage" below for info related to API usage and data limitations.
 API logic is restricted to respective modules (api_tiingo.py, api_fmp.py), and wrapped in various functions.
 To replace with alternative data source, simply rewrite those functions while being mindful to keep naming consistent.

-Create a .env file in qemy root directory and add API keys like this:
+Create a .env file in project root directory and add API keys like this:
 ```env
 TIINGO_API_KEY=your_key_here
 FMP_API_KEY=your_key_here